Samuel Johnson (Nigerian historian): Biography

 Johnson and Charles Phillips, also of the CMS, arranged a ceasefire in 1886 and then a treaty that guaranteed the independence of the Ekiti towns.
-Ilorin refused to cease fighting however, and the war dragged on.
+The people of Ilorin refused to cease fighting however, and the war dragged on.
 In 1880, he became a deacon and in 1888 a priest.
 He was based in Oyo from 1881 onward and completed a work on Yoruba history in 1897.
-This event is said to have been caused by him fearing that his people were losing their history, and that they were beginning to know European history better.
-Ironically, this work was misplaced by his British publishers.
+Johnson declared that his chief aim in committing pen to paper was to safeguard the annals of Yoruba history, a heritage swiftly slipping into oblivion.
+Thus, he wrote:

+He first entrusted his manuscript to the Christian Missionary Society, who conveyed it to other publishers—the manuscript was later "misplaced" and lost to posterity.
+Johnson would not live to see his work published.

 After his death, his brother Dr. Obadiah Johnson re-compiled and rewrote the book, using the reverend's copious notes as a guide.
-In 1921, he released it as A History of the Yorubas from the Earliest Times to the Beginning of the British Protectorate.
+The second manuscript also underwent many mishaps: en route to England from Lagos during WWI, the ship on which it was transported, the Appam, was captured by the German SMS Möwe and subsequently the manuscript ended up in America.
+It was only discovered and forwarded to the printer two years later, after the United States had entered WWI.
+However, printing was at this time impossible due to paper shortages, and the book was put on hold till the war's end.
+In 1921, Obadiah finally succeeded in publishing the manuscript, titling the work The History of the Yorubas from the Earliest Times to the Beginning of the British Protectorate.
 The book has since been likened to The Decline and Fall of the Roman Empire by Edward Gibbon.